 You see, I was driving around with a 25 year-old, shirtless man in the trunk.
 He was eating McDonald’s fries, tunes blasting on his iPad.
 He happened to be my son, but not the one currently living with me.

 The whole thing was all Sara’s doing.

-Luckily, I like having a pretend daughter-in-law around.
+Luckily, I like having a pretend daughter-in-law.

-Usually, he’s either teasing her or warning her that he’s—uh—about to let something go.
+He’s either teasing her or warning her that he’s—uh—about to let something go.
 Yes, I mean exactly what you’re thinking.
 And hello, we all do it.
 It’s natural, and boys are preprogrammed to believe the activity is hilarious.

-Sara and I both insist on warnings, so we can leave the room.
+Sara and I both insist on the warnings, so we can leave the room.
 The strategy worked well when I lived in a big house in Waterloo.
-But in my mini-apartment, leaving the room means we have to go outside until the danger passes because my apartment is, really, only one room.
+But in my mini-apartment, leaving the room means we have to go outside until the danger passes because my apartment is, really, one room.

 Anyway, Warren’s bellow is followed by Sara’s bellow.

 “Warren!
 Not again!”

 And on and on it goes… pretty much all evening, unless Warren turns on the TV, because for Sara TV is a sleeping pill, especially after she eats, which is pretty much all the time.